 Linux-Based Electronic Home Devices

 Most electronic devices in many households require an operating system that relays the inputted instructions, whether you are pressing the TV remote or trying to check your heart rate on your smartwatch, Linux embedded operating systems usually provide that graphical user interface.

-Ebook readers, tablets, and mobile phones are usually embedded with Linux based operating systems.
-Android-powered mobile devices operating systems are also developed based on Linux Kernel.
+Ebook readers, tablets, and mobile phones are usually embedded with Linux-based operating systems.
+Android-powered mobile device operating systems are also developed based on Linux Kernel.